rockcm/Inventory-Management-System/README.md

 Categories Management: Create, read, update, and delete category entries.

-Product-Category Relationships: Manage the association between products and categories.
+Product-Category Relationships: Manage the association between products and categories by tagging products with categories.

+Search: Search through the database for products matching the input.

 Technologies Used: